 Some of the more common mistakes of writing a will without expert help include appointing a friend as executor who is not up to the job.
 It can be a complicated and stressful task for a mate to do, especially if they lack the financial nouse required.
 (The executor is the person who administers the estate as set out in the will.)
 Many people also make the mistake of including in their will assets that they don’t actually own, like those non-estate assets I mentioned above (super, family trust assets, jointly held assets, etc.), or not taking into consideration debt that may be attached to property.
 A few oversights can make an estate distribution that you thought was fair, turn into a very uneven carve up for your loved ones.

 If you have watched a daytime movie on telly in recent years you couldn’t have missed the number of ads there are for funeral insurance, all emphasising how expensive funerals are.
-Before you start paying money into a product that will exponentially rip you off over the years to come, consider the positive impact you may have on the medical fraternity if you give your body to science.
+Before you start paying money into a product that will exponentially rip you off over the years to come (those stepped premiums we just covered in the Insurance topic), consider the positive impact you may have on the medical fraternity if you give your body to science.
 Not many universities are able to accept these donations and there are a number of criteria that need to be satisfied before it can take place.
 But you may be able to make a valuable gift to medicine at the same time as freeing your family from the burden of paying for your funeral.